15 Need-to-Know Skincare Questions, Answered by a Dermatologist

 Dr. Nancy: Some hair follicles can be chronically damaged from inflammation causing them to become clogged and inflamed more easily.
 Early intervention with in-office cortisone injections and effective spot treatments can prevent damage to these follicles.

-Versed Recommends: Game Over, Nix It, Just Breathe
+Versed Recommends: Game Over, Just Breathe, Find Clarity

 Dr. Nancy: Yes!
 If a pimple has a clear pustule that is very close to the surface or if you have a blackhead that is very superficial, these can be gently extracted.
 I recommend starting with a warm compress for a few minutes and then, using 2 Q-tips, gently press [down] on each side of the pimple.
 If it does not come out easily, then give it more time.
 If it does express, clean the area with a salicylic acid toner and apply a pimple patch for at least 24 hours.